Dashibase/dashibase/README.md

 ## Like what you're seeing?

 We're hoping to turn this into our full-time job!
-Support us by [joining our beta](https://dashibase.com#join-beta) and let us know what you'd love to see.
+Support us by [joining our beta](https://dashibase.com#join-beta) and visit us in our Slack [here](https://join.slack.com/t/dashibase-community/shared_invite/zt-180rycyqv-ifRwyiQAiXUlBBVxgxQE7g) 🥰